ricocaribe/IUDApp/README.md

 ## Guide

 1. Create user: Use de FloatingActionButton for create an user.
-2. Delete user: If you want delete an user you must perform long clock over list item.
+2. Delete user: If you want delete an user you must perform long click over list item.
 3. Edit user: For edit an user click in any list item.
 4. Undo feature: after edit an user correctly, a snackbar will appear from bottom of the screen with "UNDO" option available.
 5. Filter Users: Only must select the letter in the spinner which is on top of screen.